Application Procedures – LAI Doctoral Programs

 - Complete online application.

-- Official, original undergraduate and graduate transcripts from all post secondary institutions attended.
+- Unofficial undergraduate and graduate transcripts from all post secondary institutions attended.
 Applicants who are currently at UB or have studied at or graduated from UB do not need to request an official UB transcript.
 GSE's Office of Admissions can download and print the transcript.

 - Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.*